 HISTORY OF LITTLE FLOWER CONGREGATION

-The bifurcation of the congregation into clerical section (C.S.T. fathers) and lay section (congregation of St. Therese) took place on 8th December 1978.
+The bifurcation of the congregation into clerical section (CST fathers) and lay section (Congregation of St. Therese) took place on 8th December 1978.
 Again the constitution was revised, and was approved by Cardinal Joseph Parecattil.
-With the missionary zeal of St. Little Flower began to work in North India.
-Years later, the Congregation decided to erect two provinces as St. Thomas Province and St. Joseph Province in 1994.
+With the missionary zeal of St. Little Flower, we began to work in North India.
+Years later, the Congregation decided to erect into two provinces as St. Thomas Province and St. Joseph Province in 1994.

 In 2003 two new provinces which Khrist Jyoti and Little Flower vice Province were erected in North India.
 Thus now the Little Flower Congregation is functioning as four different provinces.
 Our priests serve in Europe, Africa, Papua New Gunea and America as missionaries.